ChristianJesinghaus/Hybrid-Quantum-Classical-Product-Quantization-for-Vector-Databases/README.md

 - **Classical baseline**: PQ‑kNN with Euclidean sub‑distances and scikit‑learn K‑Means (for comparison).
 - **Hybrid‑quantum variant**: replaces Euclidean sub‑distances with **log‑fidelity** where the fidelity is estimated via the **SWAP test** (Qiskit Aer), and trains sub‑codebooks with a safeguarded **Quantum K‑Means** routine.
 - **Thesis**: The approach and experiments are documented in the bachelor’s thesis PDF.
+Look here for a detailed explanation of the system.
 - **Result highlight (Digits 64‑D)**: The hybrid model approaches the classical accuracy (~95% at `M = 300`).

 ---